 We develop, manufacture and market an integrated platform for high resolution genetic analysis.
 Combining advances in nanofabrication, biochemistry, molecular biology, surface chemistry and optics, we created a technology platform called single molecule, real-time, or SMRT, technology.
-Our initial focus is to offer our SMRT technology to the DNA sequencing market where we have developed and commercialized the PacBio RS High Resolution Genetic Analyzer and recently launched the PacBio RS II Sequencing System.
-The PacBio RS and the PacBio RS II each consists of an instrument platform that uses our proprietary consumables, including our SMRT Cells and reagent kits.
+Our initial focus is to offer our SMRT technology to the DNA sequencing market where we have developed the PacBio RS High Resolution Genetic Analyzer and the PacBio RS II Sequencing System.
+The PacBio RS and the PacBio RS II consists of an instrument platform that uses our proprietary consumables, including our SMRT Cells and reagent kits.

-From our incorporation in 2000 through the first quarter of 2011 we primarily focused on developing our technology, undertaking engineering activities to develop our products, conducting initial marketing of our products, and performing pre-production activities associated with the commercial launch of the PacBio RS which occurred in April 2011.
-We have financed our operations primarily through the issuance of common and convertible preferred stock resulting in \$597.0 million in net proceeds.
+We have financed our operations primarily through the issuance of common and convertible preferred stock resulting in \$608.4 million in net proceeds.
 Since our inception, we have incurred significant net losses and we expect to continue to experience significant losses as we invest in developing and taking advantage of market opportunities for our products, servicing and supporting customers, development of enhancements and updates to existing products, development of future products, and sales and administrative infrastructure.
-As of March 31, 2013, we had an accumulated deficit of \$557.1 million.
+As of June 30, 2013, we had an accumulated deficit of \$577.6 million.